percona/everest-doc/docs/quickstart-guide/qs-overview.md

 ## Procedure

-As soon as you create a Kubernetes cluster on Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE), you can install Percona Everest.

-For more information, see the [Prerequisites](qs-prerequisites.md) section.
-{.power-number}

-## Installation

 You can download the latest version of Everest CLI by visiting the latest release page in [this repository](https://github.com/percona/percona-everest-cli/releases/latest).
 {.power-number}